liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/12-facebook-authentication.markdown

+---
+header-id: facebook-connect-single-sign-on-authentication
+---

-# Facebook Connect Single Sign On Authentication [](id=facebook-connect-single-sign-on-authentication)
+# Facebook Connect Single Sign On Authentication

 Facebook Connect SSO authentication is an integration with Facebook's Graph API.
 It retrieves the user's Facebook profile information and matches it to existing